nplrkn/qcore/docs/backlog.md

 - >1 PDU session per UE
 - >1 DU

-Error handling
+## Error handling
 - Session setup with existing PDU session ID should not leave up old session.
-This was seen with OnePlus phone which repeated its session setup request (with no intervening delete) after not liking the response.
+Seen with OnePlus phone which repeated its session setup request (with no intervening delete) after not liking the response.

-Tidying + refactoring
+## Tidying + refactoring
+- give rrc its own directory under ue_associated procedures
 - avoid having to expect() on UeContext fields
 - message logs in both test framework and QCORE debug should use consistent F1 / RRC / NAS prefix
 - simplify xxap
-- get rid of patch_nas_for_oai_deregistration_security_header() and fail gracefully

-Regression tests
+## Regression tests
 - should check there are no further messages when a mock is dropped
 - userplane testing of 18 bit PDCP sequence number
 - using real AUTS calculation (to catch SQN handling changes).